 Provisions are recognised when the Company hasa present obligation (legal or constructive) as aresult of a past event, it is probable that an outflowof economic benefits will be required to settle theobligation, and a reliable estimate can be made ofthe amount of the obligation.

-Contingent liabilities exist when there is a possibleobligation arising from past events, the existence ofwhich will be confirmed only by the occurrence or non¬occurrence of one or more uncertain future eventsnot wholly within the control of the Company, or apresent obligation that arises from past events whereit is either not probable that an outflow of resourceswill be required or the amount cannot be reliablyestimated.
+not wholly within the control of the Company, or apresent obligation that arises from past events whereit is either not probable that an outflow of resourceswill be required or the amount cannot be reliablyestimated.
 Contingent liabilities are appropriatelydisclosed unless the possibility of an outflow ofresources embodying economic benefits is remote.

 A contingent asset is a possible asset arising frompast events, the existence of which will be confirmedonly by the occurrence or non-occurrence of oneor more uncertain future events not wholly withinthe control of the Company.
 Contingent assets arenot recognised till the realisation of the income isvirtually certain.
-However the same are disclosedin the financial statements where an inflow ofeconomic benefit is possible.
+However, the same are disclosedin the financial statements where an inflow ofeconomic benefit is possible.

 Current Income Tax is measured at the amountexpected to be paid to the tax authorities inaccordance with Income Tax Act, 1961.